brimdata/zui/docs/Remote-Workspaces.md

 the Brim app that's running on our Mac laptop.

-The option to initiate a remote connection is available by clicking the pull-down above the Pools list in the left panel and selecting **Add Workspace**.
+The option to initiate a remote connection is available by clicking the pull-down above the pools list in the left panel and selecting **Add Workspace**.

 ![Add Workspace](media/Add-Workspace.png)